 Prerequisites:

-We don’t need any special requirements to follow this tutorial, just like to install any other software on Ubuntu you also need sudo privileges for Snap commands as well.
+We don’t need any special requirements to follow this tutorial.
+However, like installing any other software on Ubuntu, you also need sudo privileges for Snap commands.

 Step 1: Update System Packages

-Although it is not necessary to start with the system update command on Terminal because we are about to use the SNAP command line.
-However, it is better to update your packages for better security.
+Although starting with the system update command on the Terminal is unnecessary because we are about to use the SNAP command line.
+However, it is good idea to update your packages for better security.

 sudo apt update && sudo apt upgrade